purduesigbots/pros-docs/v5/okapi/api/chassis/model/chassis-model-factory.rst

 ================= ===================================================================
 Parameters
 ================= ===================================================================
- ileftSideMotor    The left side motor. irightSideMotor   The right side motor. imaxOutput        The maximum output value sent to the motors.
+ ileftSideMotor    The left side motor (also used for controller input). irightSideMotor   The right side motor (also used for controller input). imaxOutput        The maximum output value sent to the motors.
 ================= ===================================================================